 French Bee Flight Cancellation Compensation

-If your flight is cancelled less than two weeks before your planned travel date, you might get compensation as much as €600.
-But keep in mind – the airline can avoid paying if they can get you on another flight that aligns closely with your original schedule.
+In the event of a flight cancellation less than two weeks before you’re supposed to leave, you could be eligible for compensation up to €600.
+However, there’s a condition – the airline can avoid paying if they can get you on another flight that aligns closely with your original schedule.

 Advance Notice | Re-routing Requirements |